Islamic socialism

-Islamic socialism is a political philosophy that incorporates Islamic principles into socialism.
-As a term, it was coined by various Muslim leaders to describe a more spiritual form of socialism.
-Islamic socialists believe that the teachings of the Quran and Muhammad—especially the zakat—are not only compatible with principles of socialism, but also very supportive of them.
-They draw inspiration from the early Medinan welfare state established by Muhammad.
-Muslim socialists found their roots in anti-imperialism.
-This can especially be seen in the writings of Salama Moussa, who wrote extensively both about socialism, and about Egyptian nationalism against British rule.
+Islamic socialism is a political philosophy that incorporates elements of Islam into a system of socialism.
+As a term, it was coined by various left-wing Muslim leaders to describe a more spiritual form of socialism.
+Islamic socialists believe that the teachings of the Qur'an and hadith, citing aspects of the religion like zakat, are not only compatible with principles of socialism, but also very supportive of them.